MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

     :::image type="content" source="./media/custom-dns-config-images/rhel-dns-1.png" alt-text="Screenshot of default resolv.conf file in RHEL.":::

-2. To configure DNS at the Virtual Network or Network Interface level, follow the instructions mentioned in this article: [Steps to change DNS servers at virtual network/network interface level](https://learn.microsoft.com/azure/virtual-network/manage-virtual-network#change-dns-servers)
+2. To configure DNS at the Virtual Network or Network Interface level, follow the instructions mentioned in this article: [Steps to change DNS servers at virtual network/network interface level] (/azure/virtual-network/manage-virtual-network.yml)

 3. Restart the NetworkManager service to see the updated entries in /etc/resolv.conf file.